Pixies confirm they're releasing a new album this year

 Lovering confirmed the new album will “be released in September” adding “It’s all new stuff I’ve gotta learn!”

-He went on to say that guitarist Joey Santiago descried the new record as “‘Doolittle Senior'”, a sequel to the band’s much-lauded second album from 1989.
+He went on to say that guitarist Joey Santiago described the new record as “‘Doolittle Senior'”, a sequel to the band’s much-lauded second album from 1989.

 Lovering added: “It’s like a vague comparison.
 I would have to agree in a way, I’ll leave it at that.”